ahochsteger/gmail-processor/README.md

     // Processing rules:
     "rules": [
-      { // Store all attachments sent to my.name+scans@gmail.com to the folder "Scans" "filter": "has:attachment to:my.name+scans@gmail.com",
+      { // Store all attachments sent to my.name+scans@gmail.com to the folder "Scans" "filter": "to:my.name+scans@gmail.com",
         "folder": "'Scans'-yyyy-MM-dd"
       },
       { // Store all attachments from example1@example.com to the folder "Examples/example1"
-        "filter": "has:attachment from:example1@example.com",
+        "filter": "from:example1@example.com",
         "folder": "'Examples/example1'"
       },
-      { // Store all attachments sent to my.name+scans@gmail.com to the folder "Scans" with extend received dates "filter": "has:attachment to:my.name+scans@gmail.com",
+      { // Store all attachments sent to my.name+scans@gmail.com to the folder "Scans" with extend received dates "filter": "to:my.name+scans@gmail.com",
         "folder": "'Scans'-yyyy-MM-dd",
         "newerThan": "3m" // received in the last 3 months (applied for this rule only) },
       { // Store all pdf attachments from example2@example.com to the folder "Examples/example2"
-        "filter": "has:attachment from:example2@example.com",
+        "filter": "from:example2@example.com",
         "folder": "'Examples/example2'",
         "filenameFromRegexp": ".*\.pdf$"
       },
       { // Store all attachments from example3a@example.com OR from:example3b@example.com
         // to the folder "Examples/example3ab" while renaming all attachments to the pattern
         // defined in 'filenameTo' and archive the thread.
-        "filter": "has:attachment (from:example3a@example.com OR from:example3b@example.com)",
+        "filter": "(from:example3a@example.com OR from:example3b@example.com)",
         "folder": "'Examples/example3ab'",
         "filenameTo": "'file-'yyyy-MM-dd-'%s.txt'",
         "archive": true